Southern New Hampshire University Awarded $1 million Grant from Google

 May 07, 2018

 Soft skills, by definition, refer to personal attributes that help one interact effectively with other people.
 Listening skills and empathy are among soft skills, but so is the ability to engage in productive and effective teamwork, even under challenging conditions.
 The problem with soft skills is, unlike most hard skills, they are extremely challenging to assess.
 In late April, Southern New Hampshire University (SNHU) was awarded a $1 million grant from Google.org.
-The grant will help the university, an established leader in online education, carry out a “soft skills assessments” for young people ages 16 to 24 who are not currently enrolled in school and are also under or unemployed.
+The grant will help the university, an established leader in online education, carry out a “soft skills assessments” for youth ages 16-24 who are not currently attending school or working on a full-time basis.

 About Southern New Hampshire University